Intent Laundering: AI Safety Datasets Are Not What They Seem: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Word Clouds.} We generate word clouds for the AdvBench \citep{zou2023universal} and HarmBench (standard) \citep{pmlr-v235-mazeika24a} datasets using the Python \texttt{wordcloud} package \citep{mueller_wordcloud_2026}.
+\paragraph{Word Clouds.} We generate word clouds for the AdvBench and HarmBench (standard) datasets using the Python \texttt{wordcloud} package \citep{mueller_wordcloud_2026}.
 To preserve actual language patterns, we apply only lowercase conversion and whitespace normalization.
 For clearer visualization, we remove stopwords, punctuation, special characters, and words that instruct models, including ``\textit{write},'' ``\textit{generate},'' ``\textit{create},'' ``\textit{develop},'' ``\textit{use},'' ``\textit{give},'' ``\textit{provide},'' and ``\textit{people}.''

-\paragraph{Data Duplication.} We use the same safety datasets as in the word cloud analysis, along with two randomly sampled subsets of the GSM8K dataset \citep{cobbe2021training}.
+\paragraph{Data Duplication.} We use the same safety datasets as in the word cloud analysis, along with two randomly sampled subsets of the GSM8K dataset.
 Each GSM8K subset matches the size of a corresponding safety dataset.
-This ensures a fair pairwise similarity comparison between safety and non-safety datasets, since the number of data points can significantly affect similarity scores (see Figure \ref{fig:similarity-threshold-figures} for the impact of this effect across the two GSM8K subsets).
+This ensures a fair pairwise similarity comparison between safety and non-safety datasets, since the number of data points can significantly affect similarity scores (see Figure~\ref{fig:similarity-threshold-figures} for this effect across the two GSM8K subsets).

 We use embeddings from Sentence Transformers (Sentence-BERT) \citep{reimers-2019-sentence-bert,devlin2019bert,wolf2019huggingface,vaswani2017attention}, specifically the \texttt{all-MiniLM-L6-v2} checkpoint, which is fine-tuned for clustering and semantic search.
-We choose this checkpoint to mitigate embedding anisotropy \citep{timkey2021all,ethayarajh2019contextual}, a challenge amplified in our setting due to significant prefix overlap among data points in our safety datasets, which can produce uniformly high, non-informative similarity scores.
+We choose this checkpoint to mitigate embedding anisotropy \citep{timkey2021all,ethayarajh2019contextual}, which is amplified in our setting by significant prefix overlap among data points in safety datasets and can produce uniformly high, non-informative similarity scores.
 For each data point, we average token-level contextual embeddings and compute pairwise cosine similarities between all data points in a dataset.
 We set the maximum input length to 512 tokens.

-\paragraph{Evaluation Criteria Generation.} We utilize GPT-4o (\texttt{gpt-4o-2024-11-20}) \citep{hurst2024gpt} with an 8-shot ICL setup to generate evaluation criteria.
-All generation hyperparameters are kept at their default values, and output is limited to 1024 tokens.
+\paragraph{Evaluation Criteria Generation.} We use GPT-4o (\texttt{gpt-4o-2024-11-20}) \citep{hurst2024gpt} with an 8-shot ICL setup to generate evaluation criteria.
+All generation hyperparameters are kept at their default values, and the output is limited to 1024 tokens.